 When Jennifer Moss went searching for a new home, she followed her nose.
-Like many looking to relocate, the creative writing instructor and podcast producer wanted all the usual perks for herself and her family – a place with character and charm, enough room for her growing kids, a nice yard and a good neighborhood.
+Like many looking to relocate, the creative writing instructor and podcast producer was seeking all the usual perks for herself and her family.
+She wanted a place with character and charm, enough room for her kids, a nice yard and a good neighborhood.
 But because of an allergy, Moss had one more key must-have: a home that was essentially mold-free.

-“I would walk into a house, and the real estate agent would start talking about the features – how many bathrooms, what kind of floors – and if there was mildew in the basement, I would know in about 30 seconds.
+“I would walk into a house, and the real estate agent would start talking about the features – how many bathrooms, what kind of floors.
+But if there was mildew in the basement, I would know in about 30 seconds.
 I would just be like, ‘No, I couldn’t live here,’” says Moss, a Vancouver resident.

 Michaela Smith knows that feeling all too well.
-The 29-year-old was relocating from Colorado Springs to Denver, and needed to find a room in a shared home that was clean, pet-free, smoke-free, and where her housemates wouldn’t use perfumes, chemical cleaners and other products that would trigger her symptoms.
+The 29-year-old was relocating from Colorado Springs to Denver, and needed to find a room in a shared home.
+But it needed to be a place that was clean, pet-free, smoke-free, and where housemates wouldn’t use perfumes and chemical cleaners that would trigger her symptoms.

 “I had really, really itchy eyes.
 The woman was saying, ‘What do you think?’
-And I said, ‘I just need a minute to see what’s going on,’” recounts Smith, who again and again found herself having to explain her allergies to prospective roommates.
+And I said, ‘I just need a minute to see what’s going on,’” recounts Smith.
+Again and again she found herself having to explain her allergies to prospective roommates.
 “To be in that situation is just really uncomfortable, and on many levels.”

-Because there are so many potential triggers, house-hunting can be especially tough for people with allergies and asthma, says Dr. Jay Portnoy, a pediatric allergist at Children’s Mercy Kansas City, and professor of pediatrics at the University of Missouri-Kansas City.
+Because there are so many potential triggers, looking for a home can be especially tough for people with allergies and asthma, says Dr. Jay Portnoy, a pediatric allergist at Children’s Mercy Kansas City, and professor of pediatrics at the University of Missouri-Kansas City.

-If people opt for a new house or condo, they could face significant off-gassing from volatile organic compounds in new carpeting, cabinetry, paints, adhesives, insulation and other building materials – and those VOCs are notorious respiratory irritants.
-Resale homes come with a different set of potential allergy-provoking hazards, among them mold, dust mites, rodent droppings, cigarette smoke and VOCs from renovations.
+If people opt for a new house or condo, they could face significant off-gassing from volatile organic compounds in new carpeting, cabinetry, paints, adhesives, insulation and other building materials.
+Those VOCs are notorious respiratory irritants.
+Resale homes come with a different set of potential allergy-provoking hazards.
+Among them are mold, dust mites, rodent droppings, cigarette smoke and VOCs from renovations.

-Keep a close eye out for any signs of structural issues or water intrusion, such as stains on ceilings or walls, bulging drywall, leaky faucets or musty smells, because moisture issues can encourage mold growth, insect and rodent infestations and other allergy-aggravating issues.
+Keep a close eye out for any signs of structural issues or water intrusion, such as stains on ceilings or walls, bulging drywall, leaky faucets or musty smells.
+Moisture issues can encourage mold growth, insect and rodent infestations and other allergy-aggravating issues.

 “If you see evidence of leakage, you need to ask about that.
 When did that occur?
 What was done to repair it?
 Has the leak been resolved?” says Portnoy, who strongly recommends hiring a home inspector, ideally one who has training in tracking down mold.
 House hunters like Moss and Smith are also wise to put their own senses to work.